MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/content-processing-create-rules.md

 Microsoft Syntex lets you build simple rules-driven actions in document libraries based on metadata.
 From a document library, you can create rules to automate tasks such as sending a notification when metadata changes in a file, when a new file is created in the library, or when files are moved or copied based on metadata extracted by Syntex models.

 You'll choose a condition that triggers the rule and the action that the rule will take.
 For example, you can create a rule to move files tagged with a specific customer to a specific library or folder.
-This helps you structure your content architecture with the power of AI-driven processing.
+These rules help you structure your content architecture with the power of AI-driven processing.

 Document libraries can have multiple move and copy rules to support moving and copying files to different destination libraries based on metadata criteria.